 Before hiring externally, your company should consider the benefits of internal recruitment.
 The right person for the job may already work for you.

 Whether you’re filling a vacancy for an existing position or creating a new role, recruiting can be exciting for a company.
 Although your first instinct might be to search far and wide for talent, the answer might be to look closer to home.
-Before you hire externally, consider promoting current employees who have the right skills and potential.
+Before you hire externally, consider promoting current employees who have the right business skills and potential.

 When you promote an excellent employee, you know you’ll be working with a loyal, cooperative team member who already fits the company culture.
 Additionally, internal promotions can help boost productivity and morale.
 We’ll explore the benefits of promoting from within and share internal recruitment guidelines, best practices and potential drawbacks.